One of the items I found among my father’s papers was the 1949 receipt for my parents’ first television set.

 In addition to the expected furniture stores and appliance stores, in Flatbush, the Central Tire Company and The Fixit Shop sold televisions, in Bay Ridge, the Ideal Music Company and the Marconi Camera Service sold them, in Bedford you went to the Standard Supply & Tire Company, in Bensonhurst to Pearson Hardware, in Williamsburg, to Kulansky Electric Supply or Nick’s Radio Shoppe.

-A note on Nick’s… I am intrigued by the out of date spelling of “Shoppe“.
-I can only assume Nick figured his customers would be more comfortable buying modern 20th century communication equipment in a 17th century kind of store.
+A note on Nick’s… I am intrigued by the anachronistic spelling of “Shoppe“.
+I can only assume Nick figured his customers would be more comfortable buying 20th century communication equipment in a 17th century kind of store.

 Over in Brownsville, New York, one forward thinking visionary opened the impressively named Bressner Television Corporation.
 By May of 1948, BTC could claim, “Bressner has sold over 6000 Television Sets”.
 By 1949 Bressner had two additional stores in Brooklyn and one in Queens (“All stores open until 10 p.m.”) and claimed, “Over 20,000 Bressner customers enjoy Television every day”.